zilin-huang/PE-RLHF/README.md

 📝 **Note:** The result reported in our paper for RL and safe RL methods were repeated five times using different random seeds.
 To save computer resource, can revise the `num_seeds=5` to `num_seeds=1` in the `train_[ppo/sac/sac_lag/ppo_lag].py`.

-The training and testing results for RL and safe RL methods will be saved in the run_baselines/[ppo/sac/sac_lag/ppo_lag] folder.
+Then, the training and testing results for RL and safe RL methods will be saved in the run_baselines/[ppo/sac/sac_lag/ppo_lag] folder.
 You can open it with:

 ```bash
 tensorboard --logdir=. --port=8080